-- Multi-trips will always have a limit on how long each trip can be.
+- Multi-trips will always have a limit on length of travel for coverage.
 So no matter how many trips you may take over the course of the year, none can be longer than that number of days or the coverage will end and any further travel will not be covered by the multi-trip policy until you have returned home and left again.
 The amount of time covered will range from 30-75 days depending on the company.

-- All multi-trip policies require that you have primary health insurance in place in the US in order to provide you with coverage.
-If you do not have health insurance they will not cover you.
+- All multi-trip policies require that you have primary health insurance in place in the U.S. If you do not have health insurance they will not cover you.